 Planning to start a family can be approached many different ways.
 Sometimes you need the expertise of a fertility specialist to assist with your decisions.

 If you are planning to start a family, here are some tips that may help you:

-- It is very important to be as healthy as you can be before pregnancy – this will help you to conceive and will ensure baby has the best start possible.
-Cutting out cigarettes & alcohol, taking folate supplements and being in a healthy weight range are an excellent start for mothers to be.
-It is important that your partner is healthy too – he should also quit smoking and reduce alcohol consumption.
+- It is very important to be as healthy as you can be prior to pregnancy.
+This will help you to conceive and will ensure baby has the best start possible.
+Cutting out cigarettes and alcohol, taking folate supplements and being in a healthy weight range are an excellent start.

-- If you are 30 year old and have not conceived within 6-12 months of trying, it is time to see your GP to look into any possible fertility problems you or your partner may have.
-By 35 it is a good idea to see your doctor after 6 months of trying, as if you need IVF or other fertility treatments it is best to start as soon as possible to optimise the chance of pregnancy.
+- If you are 30-years-old and have not conceived within 6-12 months of trying, it is time to see your GP to look into any possible fertility problems you or your partner may have.
+By 35 years of age you should see your doctor after 6 months of trying.
+To optimise your chance of pregnancy you may need IVF or other fertility treatments.